Original published October 2021 minor revisions July and October 2024

 • Some Nerada tea products are certified by Rainforest Alliance: black tea (in loose leaf and tea bag form - made from Australian-grown tea), vanilla rooibos, peppermint.
 Look for them at your local supermarket.

-• Bos hot teas are all Rainforest Alliance certified although the logo only appears on the Original tea bags box.
-(Note that the cans of iced tea are not Rainforest Alliance certified).
+• Bos tea bags (both flavoured and original) are all Rainforest Alliance.
+(Note, however that their cans of iced tea are not Rainforest Alliance certified).

 • Some Red seal teas are certified by Rainforest Alliance (although they are currently - October 2021 - still using the old UTZ logo for these).
 Certified teas include their green tea (and green tea with lemon and ginger), their ’functional tea’ range and most of their herbal blends including rooibos and rooibos chai.
 All sold as tea bags; look for them in your local supermarket.